auth0/docs/articles/api-auth/restrict-requests-for-scopes.md

   /*
    *  Denies access to user-based flows based on audience and
    *  client ID.
-If you don't pass audience in the query string
-   *  or body of the authorization request, the rules uses the
-   *  default audience
    */

+  // If you don't pass audience in the query string
+  // or body of the authorization request, the rule uses the
-  var audience = '';
+  // default audience (leave the audience variable empty). var audience = '';
   var client_id = '';